Corbin Carroll Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 26th in the league with a collective 7.9 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in MLB.

-- The Rockies have the 27th-ranked team ERA across all MLB pitching staffs (5.16).
+- The Rockies have the 28th-ranked team ERA across all MLB pitching staffs (5.38).

-- The Rockies rank 25th in baseball in home runs given up (36 total, 1.3 per game).
+- Rockies pitchers combine to rank 23rd in baseball in home runs allowed (38 total, 1.4 per game).

-- The Rockies will send Davis (0-0) to make his third start of the season.
+- Gomber gets the start for the Rockies, his sixth of the season.
+He is 1-4 with a 9.28 ERA and 15 strikeouts in 21 1/3 innings pitched.

-- His last appearance came on Friday, April 21 against the Philadelphia Phillies, when the right-hander tossed 4 2/3 innings, surrendering one earned run while giving up six hits.
+- In his last appearance on Monday, the left-hander went five scoreless innings against the Cleveland Guardians while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.